 In a backyard garden in Austin, Texas, lush with native succulents and clusters of Baby Doll Heads on Sticks, artist Scott Stevens has built a unique totem to his favorite musical performer, Alice Cooper.
 Scott has given Worleygig.com an exclusive on this larger than life representation of Cooper’s iconic eye makeup and how the sculpture came to be.

 “I started with a discarded metal fence pole set in a concrete plug,” Scott explains.
 “Once that was in the ground, I cast a concrete footer around the plug for stability.
 I used found metal pieces, lathing, tar paper, and lots of bell wire to tie it all together.
 To create the form I used Portland cement mixed with sand on top of the armature (metal framework).
 I learned a lot about methods and materials while putting the sculpture together.”

 “The totem changes color — ranging from blue green to blackish, depending on the time of day and on the position of the sun.
 Although Alice’s makeup is black, I didn’t want a big black piece in the middle of all the green cacti.
-Home Depot pulled through for me again with an exterior satin latex that was mixed to match Liquitex Green Permanent Deep, I was lucky enough to get some Home Depot promo codes, which I was able to use for this purchase.
+Home Depot pulled through for me again with an exterior satin latex that was mixed to match Liquitex Green Permanent Deep.
 I dug the hole on Feb 1st and finished painting on July 5th, 2014.